$0 Arizona IEP Meeting Prep Checklist

 • Include supporting documentation

-• Be filed within one year of when you knew or should have known about the violation
+• Generally be filed within the one-year scope, measured from when you knew or should have known about the violation

 ADE investigates by reviewing records and getting a response from the district.
 If ADE finds a violation, it can order the district to: